 What I’m trying to do

 If we really want to improve ethical behavior in business, we must grab the bull by the horns and change those social forces.
 That’s why I created the website EthicalSystems.org.
 It’s a collaboration among dozens of the leading researchers in organizational ethics.
 It’s an attempt to turn business ethics research into a rapidly advancing and cumulative enterprise.
 It’s “Nudge” for businesses, but it’s much more.
-Ethical Systems offers research-based advice on how to create an ethical culture, how to be an ethical leader, and how government can change regulations to reduce the current heavy-handed emphasis on “compliance,” and move instead to promoting ethics.
-In 2016 our focus will be on developing the best set of tools to measure the ethical culture of any organization.
+Ethical Systems offers research-based advice on how to create an ethical culture, how to be an ethical leader, and much, much more.
+We are trying to support a long-term shift from the current and sometimes exclusive focus on “compliance” to a broader emphasis on ethics and ethical culture.
+(This is what compliance officers tell us they would like to do, and it is what William Dudley of the New York Fed called for in a major speech in 2014.)
+In 2017 our focus is on developing the best set of tools to measure the ethical culture of any organization.
 We’ll give them away for free.
 Our goal is to “make ethics easy.”